 It’s the best kind of design fusion: West-African wax print x 1960s modernism.

 This new print by UK-based textile artist Amelia Graham is a touch tribal, a touch retro and a whole lotta cool.
-Madmen at the beach; this is our throwback to the decade when time really was on our side, and we had the Stones album playing in the background.
+Madmen at the beach; this is our throwback to the decade when time really was on our side.

 Designed exclusively for Basil Bangs by Amelia Graham.